Article

 According to the Baromètre de la cybersécurité des entreprises published in 2023 by CESIN (Club des Experts de la Sécurité de l'Information et du Numérique), 45% of companies were victims of a successful cyber attack in 2022, with strong impacts on business in 60% of cases.
 In addition to potential financial losses (business disruption, information system reconstruction costs), there are also potential legal consequences (in the event of data leakage, for example).
 Damage to image and reputation are also among the consequences of cyber attacks for companies.

-In addition to the proliferation of threats and the sophistication of cyber-attacks, information systems have also become increasingly complex, with a growing number of layers and overlays to protect, massive use of the cloud, shadow IT, interconnections between different assets, and so on.
+In addition to the proliferation of threats and the sophistication of cyber-attacks, information systems have also become increasingly complex, with a growing number of layers and overlays to protect, massive use of the cloud, shadow IT, interconnection between different assets, and so on.
 Developing an effective security policy requires surrounding oneself with experts.
 And this is precisely where the problem lies.
 Cybersecurity is a demanding field, requiring, in addition to pure IT skills, knowledge of the notions of physical security, governance, compliance and so on.

 Shortage of cybersecurity talent: key figures